IAS Authorization via AMS beta

 AMS is transparent to CAP application code and can be easily consumed via plugin dependency.

-In oder to enhance your project with IAS and AMS you may make use of new CDS CLI tooling:
+To enhance your project with IAS and AMS, you can make use of new CDS CLI tooling:

 cds add ias